 [The Netherlands: I’m not so sure it is an improvement to strike out the earlier additions of “production lot/consignment and “inspection lot/consignment”.
 In many cases inspectors see only part of a production lot/consignment and define the lot base on the visible characteristics.
 The striked out additions helped being alerted to this issue.
 If “inspection lot” is not a good description, I suggest “lot as defined by the inspector”, see above]

-H: we agree with NL commet
+H: we agree with NL comment

 Principle 6: Practical considerations